longwind48/sample-genai-on-eks-starter-kit/README.md

 ### Method 2: Cleanup Everything at Once

-This method provides a one-command solution to clean up all components and infrastructure:
+This method provides a one-command solution to clean up all examples, components and infrastructure:

 ```bash
 ./cli cleanup-everything